summerysaturn/y1-university/README.md

 We are now done with filming, the future progress relies on editing (large task) and final upload.
 Contribution document.

-* [ ] Contribution Document
+* [x] Contribution Document
 * [ ] Editing
 * [ ] Posted

-:green_circle: This should be considered low priority as it's almost there.
+:green_circle: This should be considered low priority as it's out of my hands at the moment.
+Final posting should be considered before long.

 ### CI465 Assignment 2